Treasure hunting in the Minesing Wetlands

-Known as the Everglades of the North, the Minesing Wetlands comprises close to 27,025 acres (10,937 hectares) of wetlands and forests that are home to many at-risk species.
+Known as the Everglades of the North, the Minesing Wetlands comprises close to 10,937 hectares (27,025 acres) of wetlands and forests that are home to many at-risk species.
 Many turtle and bird species, such as least bittern and cerulean warbler, are found here.

 Dragonfly count, Minesing Wetlands, ON (Photo by NCC)

-In the spring of 2018, the Nature Conservancy of Canada (NCC) celebrated the protection of a new addition to this watery paradise: the 107-acre (43-hectare) Patrick W. E. Hodgson property.
+In the spring of 2018, the Nature Conservancy of Canada (NCC) celebrated the protection of a new addition to this watery paradise: the 43-hectare (107-acre) Patrick W. E. Hodgson property.